QUARANTINE/ISOLATION INFORMATION FOR EMPLOYEES

 While we had consulted Tuesday, March 24 with health care officials from Suffolk County and Huntington Hospital, who advised us that closing these departments to employees was not required, as a precaution and for everyone’s peace of mind, employees from the affected departments located within Town Hall will not be returning to Town Hall until further notice.

 While the affected departments within Town Hall have been professionally cleaned and disinfected, as an additional precaution, Town Hall has been closed to employees since Thursday, March 26, excluding some Department of General Services janitorial staff and Department of Public Safety Security Division staff as called upon by their Directors, for a continued, thorough cleaning and disinfecting of the entire Town Hall facility.

-Town Hall will remain closed to employees (excluding some Department of General Services janitorial staff, Department of Public Safety Security Division staff, and other Department staff as called upon by their Directors) for the week starting Monday, March 30 and ending Friday, April 3; Town Hall staffing will be reevaluated the weekend prior to the week starting Monday, April 6.
+Town Hall will remain closed to employees (excluding some Department of General Services janitorial staff, Department of Public Safety Security Division staff, and other Department staff as called upon by their Directors) until further notice.

 Staffing directives for facilities other than Town Hall will be provided by your Department Director/Supervisor.

 Senior Center/Flanagan Center Driveway